cartonmarkup/cartonFactory/README.md

 cartonFactory does only support modern browsers and Internet Explorer newer than version seven.

 ## Licence
-cssCarton is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+cartonFactory is released under the [MIT License](http://www.opensource.org/licenses/MIT).

 ## Thanks allot